MACD: Multi-Agent Clinical Diagnosis with Self-Learned Knowledge for LLM: Methods

-As for the knowledge summarizer agent, we guide the agent to process the key information within the learning cases through carefully designed prompt instructions.
+\textbf{Knowledge Summarizer Agent.} As for the knowledge summarizer agent, we guide the agent to process the key information within the learning cases through carefully designed prompt instructions.
 We guide the agent to process the key information within the learning cases.
-In this process, the agent autonomously learns and summarizes, forming structured diagnostic concepts.
-These concepts constitute the agent’s internal representation of the diagnostic logic for a specific disease, its key clinical features, and their associations.
+In this process, the agent autonomously learns and summarizes, forming structured diagnostic knowledge, categorized into distinct `General' and `Rare' components.
+This knowledge constitutes the agent’s internal representation of the diagnostic logic for a specific disease, its key clinical features, and their associations.
 The agent’s behavior during this process is constrained by a prompt template structured as a 5-tuple (Supplementary Material \ref{S12}).

-Next, to improve the quality and efficiency of the generated knowledge, we design a dual-filter knowledge refiner agent based on redundancy and importance, detailed as follows.
+\textbf{Knowledge Refiner Agent.} Next, to improve the quality and efficiency of the generated knowledge, we design a dual-filter knowledge refiner agent based on redundancy and importance, detailed as follows.
 This method first removes repetitive or highly similar diagnostic concepts to preserve semantic diversity.
 Then, through an importance assessment, it eliminates concepts that could mislead or negatively impact the diagnosis.
-This dual-filtering process results in a final set of Self-Learned Knowledge that are efficient, reliable, and tailored to the model itself.
+This dual-filtering process results in a final set of Self-Learned Knowledge that is efficient, reliable, and tailored to the model itself.

 (1) Redundancy Filtering.
 Since the diagnostic concepts are extracted from numerous past cases, features often overlap between different cases of the same disease.
-To address this, we perform a de-duplication operation.
-The approach implements concept de-duplication using BioBERT's semantic embedding method ~\cite{deka2022evidence}.
+To address this, we perform a de-duplication operation via BioBERT's semantic embedding method ~\cite{deka2022evidence}.
 Specifically, by calculating the cosine similarity, $Sim(c,c')$, between concept vectors, we employ a greedy algorithm based on maximal marginal relevance to iteratively select candidate concepts that are most semantically distinct from those already chosen, resulting in the set of retained diagnostic concepts.
 This process is applied separately to both the common and rare concept sets to ensure the comprehensiveness of the diagnostic knowledge.